edasmalchi/qiroll-pedal-assist/README.md

 # qiroll-pedal-assist
-#### External pedal-assist system for Qiroll ebike kit, implemented with Arduino IDE on an ATTINY85 (Digispark clone) board
+#### External pedal-assist system for Qiroll ebike kit, implemented with Arduino IDE on an attiny85 (Digispark clone) board, or with CMOS digital logic

 So I got this Qiroll friction-drive ebike [kit](https://www.aliexpress.com/item/4000366510773.html) to put on my commuter bike.
 For the price and weight I think it's pretty good, delivering an 18-20mph cruise on flat ground with light pedaling and 20-ish miles of range (with the larger battery option, your mileage may vary). *update: they're out with a new [pro](https://www.aliexpress.com/item/1005002066643128.html) [version](https://www.ebay.com/itm/Electric-Bicycle-E-BIKE-Conversion-Kit-QiROLL-Friction-Drive-QR-E-PRO-H70/402658347675) that's probably worth the extra cost if you're going to bother, more speed+range and suppposedly offers regen braking?*